Foreign banks charge back into Gulf as local lenders squeezed

 Leading the charge of foreign lenders are Japan’s megabanks: Mitsubishi UFJ Financial Group (MUFG), Mizuho Financial Group and Sumitomo Mitsui Financial Group (SMFG).

-Flush with the proceeds of their government’s “Abenomics’” quantitative easing program, all three are hiring staff and increasing business lines as they look to deploy funds.
+Flush with the proceeds of their government’s “Abenomics’” quantitative easing programme, all three are hiring staff and increasing business lines as they look to deploy funds.

 “We believe that current market conditions will create a number of business opportunities for us if we use our strengths effectively.” said Hidefumi Takeuchi, regional head of the Middle East, North Africa and Central Asia at Mizuho Financial Group.